SubRip: Compatibility

 as well as some hardware home media players.

 In August 2008, YouTube added subtitle support to its Flash video player under the "Closed Captioning" option – content producers can upload subtitles in SubRip format.

 Text encoding

 SubRip's default output encoding is configured as Windows-1252.
 However, output options are also given for many Windows code pages as well Unicode encodings, such as UTF-8 and UTF-16, with or without byte order mark (BOM).
-Therefore, there is no de facto character encoding standard for .srt files, which means that any SubRip file parser must attempt to use Charset detection.
+Therefore, there is no official character encoding standard for .srt files, which means that any SubRip file parser must attempt to use Charset detection.
 Unicode BOMs are typically used to aid detection.

+YouTube only supports UTF-8.
+The default encoding for subtitle files in FFmpeg is UTF-8.
+All text in a Matroska™ file is encoded in UTF-8.
+This means that mkvmerge has to convert every text file it reads as well as every text given on the command line from one character set into UTF-8.

 SubViewer

 In 1999, Brain created SubRip, and a friend, David Dolinski, created SubViewer, who offered it for download on his personal website.

 SubViewer was included in the DivX media player.
 On August 28, 2008, YouTube included support for SubViewer and SubRip, allowing existing videos to be retroactively subtitled.